 Aggregated metrics can tell you something happened.
 They don’t always tell you whether demand is genuinely building inside the accounts and buying groups that matter.

 This is where the gap starts to widen.
-Even when teams identify useful signals, acting on them in time is often difficult.
+Even when teams identify genuine buying activity, acting on it in time is often difficult.
 Budgets are committed early.
 Channel mix is set in advance.
 Campaigns are built around assumptions made before live buyer behavior starts telling you what’s really happening.
 Then the market responds differently than expected and the system can’t move fast enough.
-The result is a familiar pattern:

 By the time decisions are made, the opportunity to materially influence outcomes has already started to close.
 That’s not optimization.
 That’s delayed reaction.